bixb922/crank-organ/doc-software/README.md

 * Used GPIO pins: ESP32-S3 pins used as input or output pins on the "Pinout and MIDI configuration page" such as microphone, touchpad, I2C bus and GPIO output
 * Available GPIO pins: ESP32-S3 pins that can be assigned.
 They can be used as input or output pins.
 Not all can used for microphone and touchpad, see below.
 But all can be used as output pins for MIDI.
 * Reserved GPIO pins: some pins of the ESP32-S3 cannot be used or interfere with the inner working of the chip.
 For example, some of these are used for WiFi or for the flash.
-THese cannot be used for crank organ functions.
+These cannot be used for crank organ functions.
+On some ESP32-S3, GPIO 3 and/or 4 can have certain restrictions too.
 * Available GPIO ADC1 pins: ESP32-S3 Analog-Digital-Converter bank 1.
 Select the microphone pin from this list.
 (Bank 2 cannot be used, this bank is reserved for WiFi)
 * Available GPIO Touchpad pins: Select a pin for the touchpad function from this list.